Volgograd Volgograd Oblast, Russia Travel Guide

 Directly support local businesses by choosing their goods and services.
 This helps distribute tourist revenue within the community.

-While formal fair trade labels are not extensive, seeking out local artisans directly ensures your money directly benefits the creators.
+While formal fair trade labels are not extensive, looking for local artisans directly ensures your money directly benefits the creators.

-Formal community-based tourism initiatives are limited.
+Formal community-community-based tourism initiatives are limited.
 Independent choices support the local fabric.

 Be aware of local labor practices and do not contribute to any activities that exploit people or animals.